prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <br />

-It can a long time (days to months) for your validator to become fully activated.
+It can a long time (from days to months) for your validator to become fully activated.
 To learn more about the validator activation process, see [Deposit Process](https://kb.beaconcha.in/ethereum-2.0-depositing).
 You can paste your validator's public key (available in your `deposit_data-*.json` file) into a blockchain explorer to check the status of your validator:

  - [Beaconcha.in (Mainnet)](https://beaconcha.in)
  - [Beaconchai.in (Testnet)](https://prater.beaconcha.in/)